Niantic sets up $10 million third-party developer fund and names first dev contest winner

 “It exemplified my hopes for this contest,” Santiago said.
 “It has a quirky, unique creative vision, but most importantly it leverage the various features of the Niantic Real World Platform in new and different ways.”

-Hsu said the tools made it easy to create the game, and they couldn’t have done it without Niantic’s shared knowledge about location-based gaming.
+Xu said the tools made it easy to create the game, and they couldn’t have done it without Niantic’s shared knowledge about location-based gaming.

 “It was such a great success,” Santiago said.
 “We learned we could really help AR developers of all kinds and spark this diversity of creations.
 And we want to see more.”